 [Fig. 9] Option 2 track map showing eliminated conflicts.

 Option 2 fully de-interlines Queens Blvd.
 Under Option 2, the E runs local while the F and M run express.
 When combined with the Central Park West de-interlining, the E under Option 2 no longer conflicts with any other line, allowing for significant service increases.
 However, this option presents several issues.
 First, the E’s current southern terminal – World Trade Center – is a stub-end terminal with no tail tracks, limiting capacity.
 Absent new tail tracks (possibly using the Worth Street subway provision), this option becomes untenable due to the potential capacity crunch on 53rd Street.
 While the 8th Avenue line has stubs south of Penn Station and south of Canal Street, each one requires crossing over the express tracks and is hence undesirable.

 The second issue is the M’s short length.
 All Queens Blvd services use 600-foot trains except the M, which uses 480-foot trains.
-At present, the Queens Blvd express service is at capacity with full-length trains running about every 2 minutes.
+At present, the Queens Blvd express service runs about every 2 minutes at peak hours with full-length trains.
 While de-interlining allows service increases on the M, its short trains result in a net loss in capacity – another untenable situation.
+(Running full-length M trains requires platform extensions at every station from Essex Street to Middle Village.)
 A third issue is ease of access to 6th Avenue from the local stops west of Jackson Heights.
 Since the F and M diverge east of the next express stop (Queens Plaza), these passengers lose direct access to 6th Avenue.

 Option 3: 6th Avenue service local, 8th Avenue service express

 [Fig. 10] Overview of Option 3 with the new K line.

 [Fig. 11] Option 3 track map showing eliminated conflicts.